hubotio/hubot/docs/index.md

 2. Add the package to `external-scripts.json`.
 3. Run `npm home <package-name>` to open a browser window for the homepage of the script, where you can find more information about configuring and installing the script.

 You can also put your own scripts under the `scripts/` directory.
 All scripts placed there are automatically loaded and ready to use with your hubot.
-Read more about bending hubot to your by [writing your own scripts](/docs/scripting/).
+Read more about customizing hubot by [writing your own scripts](/docs/scripting/).

 ## Adapters